Kinney Research Program Faculty and Staff

 Email: go14@dls.rutgers.edu

-Lindsay O'Boyle is a Graduate Assistant in the Cancer Health Equity department at the Rutgers Cancer Institute of New Jersey.
+Lindsay O'Boyle is a Graduate Assistant in the Cancer Health Equity department at the Rutgers Cancer Institute.
 She graduated from the University of San Diego in 2020 with a B.A. in Behavioral Neuroscience and a minor in Marketing and is currently getting her Master's in Genetic Counseling at Rutgers University.
 Prior to joining the CINJ team, she worked as a genetic counseling assistant in both Cancer Genetics and Medical Genetics at UCSF.
 Lindsay is very excited to help bring cutting-edge AI technology to a clinical setting to enhance the genetic counseling experience for patients and providers.

 Current projects: